sanger-pathogens/Unicycler/README.md

 Unicycler: an assembly pipeline for bacterial genomes

 Help:
   -h, --help                      Show this help message and exit --help_all                      Show a help message with all program options --version                       Show Unicycler's version number

 Input:
-  -1 SHORT1, --short1 SHORT1       FASTQ file of first short reads in each pair (required) -2 SHORT2, --short2 SHORT2       FASTQ file of second short reads in each pair (required) -s UNPAIRED, --unpaired UNPAIRED
+  -1 SHORT1, --short1 SHORT1      FASTQ file of first short reads in each pair
+  -2 SHORT2, --short2 SHORT2      FASTQ file of second short reads in each pair
+  -s UNPAIRED, --unpaired UNPAIRED
-                                   FASTQ file of unpaired short reads (optional) -l LONG, --long LONG             FASTQ or FASTA file of long reads (optional)
+                                  FASTQ file of unpaired short reads -l LONG, --long LONG            FASTQ or FASTA file of long reads

 Output:
   -o OUT, --out OUT               Output directory (required) --verbosity VERBOSITY           Level of stdout and log file information (default: 1)
                                     0 = no stdout, 1 = basic progress indicators, 2 = extra info,
                                     3 = debugging info
   --min_fasta_length MIN_FASTA_LENGTH
                                   Exclude contigs from the FASTA file which are shorter than this length (default: 100) --keep KEEP                     Level of file retention (default: 1) 0 = only keep final files: assembly (FASTA, GFA and log), 1 = also save graphs at main checkpoints, 2 = also keep SAM (enables fast rerun in different mode), 3 = keep all temp files and save all graphs (for debugging)

 Other:
   -t THREADS, --threads THREADS   Number of threads used (default: 8) --mode {conservative,normal,bold}
                                   Bridging mode (default: normal)
                                     conservative = smaller contigs, lowest misassembly rate normal = moderate contig size and misassembly rate bold = longest contigs, higher misassembly rate --linear_seqs LINEAR_SEQS       The expected number of linear (i.e. non-circular) sequences in the underlying sequence (default: 0)
 ```

 ### Advanced options